Trodek/CutScene-Manager-Research/README.md

 ## Proposed Solution:

-The solution that I proposed is a real time cutscene system based on SDL2.0, requires access to XML files and the engine needs to have their own entity, GUI and audio system.
+The solution that I proposed is a real time cutscene system based on SDL2.0, requires access to XML files and the engine needs to have their own entity, GUI, map and audio system.
 This solutions is a base to be implemented on other engines so the functionality is reduced just to show how to implement it.

 ### UML